jonas-fan/chan/README.md

 Go-style channels in C.

 This project respects Golang channels and rewrites it in C based on `C99` standard.
-The implementation is just a quite simple, no fancy features included.
+The implementation is just quite simple, no fancy features included.

 ## Unbuffered channels